turn/DataMine/doc/DataMine_IDL.md

 - *default value* specifies the default value of the field if it is not a required field.
 - *constraints* depicts the constraints enforced upon the field.
 It could be one or multiple of the following:
 	- isRequired: it is true if the field is required.
-	- isSortKey: it is true if the field is used for sorting records.
+	- isAscSortKey or isDesSortKey: it is true if the field is used for sorting records.
 Note that a table has at most one field to be sort key and it must define its sort key while initialization.
 A table cannot get rid of its sort key once defined.
-	- isAscSorted: it is true if the table has a sort key and the sorting is in the ascending order.
+	- isFrequentlyUsed: it is introduced to improve the reading performance of the field.
-	- hasRef: it is introduced to improve the reading performance of the field.
+	- isDerived: it is true when the field has its value calculated on the fly according to the application; now a derived field must be optional and primitive and all derived fields have the same *id* (e.g., 0).

 ### type

-DataMine schema supports primvitive type, group type and collection type.
+DataMine schema supports primitive type, group type and collection type.

 - The primitive type is a set, including:
 	- BYTE: a byte type, whose value is contained in a byte